 Good luck dumplings for the Lunar New Year

-The days leading up to the New Year, however, are busy with house cleaning (sweeping away the bad luck!) and preparing the foods that are associated with good luck and fortune in Chinese culture.
+The days leading up to Lunar New Year, however, are busy with house cleaning (sweeping away the bad luck) and preparing the foods associated with good luck and fortune in Chinese culture.

 If you want to add some excitement for kids, include a goji berry, pomegranate seed, or something else that’s small, brightly colored, and edible in a handful of dumplings as you wrap them.
-Whoever bites into a dumpling with one in it gets a red envelope with a small amount of money or another fun prize.
+Whoever bites into a dumpling with a red surprise gets a red envelope with a small amount of money or another fun prize.

 Servings: 48